-The draft motion for a resolution from the Environment committee was rejected by 323 votes to 317 and 61 abstentions.
+The draft motion for a resolution from the Environment Committee was rejected by 323 votes to 317, with 61 abstentions.

 Today’s vote clears the way for the European Commission to go ahead with the second RDE package.
 Two more are to be tabled in order to complete the process.

 The Environment Committee will hold a public hearing on the RDE procedure on 23 February.

 The second RDE package, approved by the Technical Committee on Motor Vehicles (TCMV) – bringing together national experts - on 28 October 2015, seeks to establish quantitative RDE requirements to limit the tailpipe emissions of light passenger and commercial (Euro 6) vehicles.